 Jessica has been a journalist since the age of 15, when she talked the editors of a local paper into giving her a monthly column.
 Since then, her work has been seen in outlets like TechVibes, MobileSyrup, the Financial Post and CBC Radio, among others.
-In 2017, she attained a journalism degree from Ryerson University, where she specialized in multimedia journalism.
+In 2017, she graduated from the Ryerson School of Journalism, where she specialized in multimedia journalism.
 She’s currently pursuing her Masters of Business Administration (MBA) at Ryerson’s Ted Rogers School of Management.

-She’s worked in a wide variety of digital mediums and most recently spearheaded the Business section for Canada’s largest technology news site, MobileSyrup.com.
+She’s worked in a wide variety of digital mediums.
+Before joining Global, she spearheaded the Business section for Canada’s largest technology news site, MobileSyrup.com.
 During her time there, she reported on quarterly earnings reports, IPOs, major investments and other strategic moves made by major Canadian and American tech companies.
-She also wrote often about Canada’s innovation policy, the rise of artificial intelligence, and the changing face of Canadian transportation through ride sharing and autonomous cars, and the relationship between digital streaming and Canadian content.
+She also wrote often about Canada’s innovation policy, the rise of artificial intelligence, and the changing face of Canadian transportation through ride sharing and autonomous cars.

-She’s interested in technology, entrepreneurship and the different forces at work in the market today.
+She’s interested in finance, technology, digital policy, and the different forces at work in the market today.

 The Canadian Hurricane Centre says the most likely path would see Dorian pass just south of the Maritimes on Saturday, pushing through eastern Nova Scotia later in the day.
 Continue reading →

 Storm surge, an abnormal rise in water levels above expected levels, is often considered the “greatest threat to life and property” from a hurricane.
 Continue reading →

 In a move that was supposed to demonstrate the French government’s commitment to ending domestic violence, President Emmanuel Macron listened in on calls being taken by a hotline operator.
 Continue reading →